A campus Northern Shrike. Photograph by Brad Snelling (2020).

 The article, "Identification of Individual Barred Owls Using Spectogram Analysis and Auditory Cues" appeared in the June 2000 issue of Journal of Raptor Research.
 (The painting of a Peregrine Falcon on this particular issue is by Brian K. Wheeler.)

 2021 marks the first year since 1980 in which CSS hasn't sent a delegation of faculty and students for the College's Ireland Program in Louisburgh, County Mayo.
 In honor of the program and the birds of our "Irish campus," here is a lovely painting of a Blue Tit (Cyanistes caeruleus) by our colleague Dr. Patricia Hagen, who, with her husband Dr. Tom Zelman, led the program on seven different occasions.
 Dr. Hagen's painting (enlarge by clicking on the thumbnail) is from 2015, when this species was a frequent visitor at the campus feeder.

 Photo of Red-bellied Woodpecker courtesy of Laura Erickson.

-Last spring, we had our first record of a Red-bellied Woodpecker which was seen and heard in the Gethsemane Cemetery on June 2, 2019.
+On June 2, 2019, we had our first record of a Red-bellied Woodpecker which was seen and heard in the Gethsemane Cemetery.
 In this brief recording, you can hear the woodpecker's shrill call along with the tolling of the chapel bell.
 The species has been seen and heard on campus several times since.

 Recording of Red-bellied Woodpecker, Gethsemane Cemetery, June 2, 2019.